thibaut-neoledge/azure-docs.fr-fr/articles/security/azure-security-data-classification.md

 <properties
-   pageTitle="Classification des données pour Azure | Microsoft Azure" description="Cet article fournit une présentation des principes fondamentaux de la classification des données et souligne la plus-value du processus, en particulier dans le contexte du cloud computing et de l’utilisation de Microsoft Azure." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Data Classification for Azure | Microsoft Azure" description="This article provides an introduction to the fundamentals of data classification, and highlights its value, specifically in the context of cloud computing and using Microsoft Azure" services="security" documentationCenter="na" authors="YuriDio"